Interpolation in Linear Logic and Related Systems: Linear logic and algebraic logic

 \section{Linear logic and algebraic logic}

 Our investigation is based in algebraic substructural logic, regarding which we presently recall some pertinent facts.
+Our treatment aims to compactly present the highlights of algebraic substructural logics to non-specialists, while also specifying the classes of algebraic structures we consider.
 For further information on algebraic substructural logic, we refer to \cite{GJKO07}.
 We direct the reader to \cite{F2016} for background on abstract algebraic logic generally, and for preliminaries on universal algebra see \cite{BS81}.